 Our 53rd season

 Originally called the Marcellus Chorale, the choir was founded in that town by 1965 by local church choir director Joseph Centrone, after his counterparts expressed interest in forming a larger community ensemble.
 In 1996, the name was changed to MasterWorks Chorale, reflecting a growing membership committed to powerful performances of choral masterpieces.
 From 1977 to 2011, Maureen McCauley led the group.
 In 2013 Kip Coerper, ChM, became conductor and music director.
-The 2018–19 season will mark our 53rd year sharing harmony with Central New York.
+The 2018–19 season marks our 53rd year sharing harmony with Central New York.